-Applicable erosion and sediment control measures and details are included in Appendix E.

-Specific final stabilization methods are provided within the plan set.
+Applicable erosion and sediment control measures and details are included in Appendix F. Specific final stabilization methods are provided within the Construction Documents.

-4.3.1 Temporary Stabilization
+4.2.1 Temporary Stabilization

-Topsoil stockpiles, staging areas and disturbed pervious portions of the project area where construction activity temporarily ceases for at least 7 days shall be stabilized with temporary seed and mulch or with approved stabilization method per the NYSDEC Standards and Specifications for Erosion Control no later than 7 days from the last construction activity in that area.
+Topsoil stockpiles, staging areas and disturbed pervious portions of the project area where construction activity temporarily ceases for at least 7 days shall be stabilized with temporary seed and mulch or with an approved stabilization method per the NYSDEC Standards and Specifications for Erosion Control no later than 7 days from the last construction activity in that area.